Moon set, sunrise, chinook arch

 The 70–200mm turns atmosphere into character

 At mid-range focal lengths, the same conditions feel different.
-Slight softness and color shifts become mood rather than flaw.
-As the Moon lowers into thicker air: Reds can deepen.
+Slight softness and colour shifts become mood rather than flaw.
+As the Moon or Sun lowers into thicker air: Reds can deepen.
 Edges soften slightly.
 The disk can take on a warmer glow.
 This lens often benefits from the Chinook setup, especially if the Moon descends toward the cloud boundary without entering it.

 The wide lens benefits most from the arch